PolyhedronStudio/Polyhedron-Engine/README.md

   - [ ] Client
     - [ ] Move into its own repository, and implement as a submodule.
 This should allow for our own repository and record of client game code.
   - [ ] Server
+    - [ ] Fix save.cpp since it is C++ incompatible with the void pointer technique.
     - [ ] Move into its own repository, and implement as a submodule.
 This should allow for our own repository and record of server game code.
     - [ ] Remove all needless entities.
 - [ ] Refresher